flyteorg/flytesnacks/cookbook/core/extend_flyte/README.rst

 Adding a New Task Type
 ======================

-Often times you want to interact with services like:
+Often you want to interact with services like:

-- Databases (e.g. Postgres, MySQL, etc)
+- Databases (e.g., Postgres, MySQL, etc.)
-- DataWarehouses (e.g. Snowflake, BigQuery, Redshift etc)
+- DataWarehouses (e.g., Snowflake, BigQuery, Redshift etc.)
-- Computation (e.g. AWS EMR, Databricks etc)
+- Computation (e.g., AWS EMR, Databricks etc.)

-You might want this to be available like a template for the open source community or within your organization.
+You might want this to be available as a template for the open-source community or in your organization.
 This can be done by creating a task plugin, which makes it possible to reuse the task's underlying functionality within Flyte workflows.